 As part of this article, we’ll outline some of the main statistics concerning smoking.
-As such, the main topics that will be covered include the risks and fatality rates, as well as statistics associated with certain demographics, like the number of teens or pregnant women who smoke, and more.
+As such, the main topics that will be covered include the risks and fatality rates, as well as statistics associated with certain demographics, like the number of teens or pregnant women who smoke, how it impacts your health insurance coverage, and more.

 - Smoking currently causes over 7 million deaths per year.

 - 5.6 million young Americans might die because of smoking.

 - Second-hand smoke causes 1.2 million deaths worldwide.

 - In 2015, 7 out of 10 smokers (68%) reported they wanted to quit completely.

 - Smoking is one of the world’s leading causes of impoverishment.

 According to BMC Medicine, 67% of smokers die from smoking-related illnesses, including lung disease, heart disease, and over 13 types of cancer.